ItsiW/VILF/places/burmese-kitchen.md

 name: Burmese Kitchen
 cuisine: Burmese
 address: 3815 Geary Blvd
-area: Richmond
+area: Inner Richmond
 lat: 37.78096563780466
 lon: -122.46036938077033
 phone: "+14154745569"
 menu: https://www.burmesekitchen.com/menu
 drinks: True
 visited: "2022-09-10"
-taste: 2
+taste: 3
-value: 2
+value: 1
-instagram_published: False
+instagram_published: True
 ---

 Very cute Burmese restaurant in Richmond.
 A very energetic man (I believe the owner) directed us to the patio out the back where we sat in some marquees with some heaters.